fluent-cms/fluent-cms/readme.md

 # Fluent CMS - CRUD (Create, Read, Update, Delete) for any entities
 [![GitHub stars](https://img.shields.io/github/stars/fluent-cms/fluent-cms.svg?style=social&label=Star)](https://github.com/fluent-cms/fluent-cms/stargazers)
-Welcome to [Fluent CMS](https://github.com/fluent-cms/fluent-cms) If you find it useful, please give it a star ⭐
+Welcome to [Fluent CMS](https://github.com/fluent-cms/fluent-cms)!
+If you'd like to contribute to the project, please check out our [CONTRIBUTING guide](https://github.com/fluent-cms/fluent-cms/blob/main/CONTRIBUTING.md).
+Don’t forget to give us a star ⭐ if you find Fluent CMS helpful!
 ## What is it
 Fluent CMS is an open-source Content Management System designed to streamline web development workflows.
 It proves valuable even for non-CMS projects by eliminating the need for tedious CRUD API and page development.